- What is testosterone?

-It is difficult to estimate the normal testosterone levels in men.
-That’s because factors like diet, BMI, drug therapy, diseases, alcohol consumption, and age affect how much testosterone they have.
-(1)
+It is difficult to estimate normal testosterone levels in men because factors like diet, BMI, drug therapy, diseases, alcohol consumption, and age affect how much testosterone they have.

-With that in mind, here is what normal testosterone levels by age can look like in a healthy, non-obese men:
+That being said, here is what normal testosterone levels by age can look like in a healthy, non-obese man: